kintone-labs/kintone-ios-sdk/docs/docs/reference/record.md

 ### updateRecordByUpdateKey(_ app: Int, _ updateKey: RecordUpdateKey, _ record: [String:FieldValue]?, _ revision: Int?)

-Updates details of 1 record in an app by unique key.
+Updates details of 1 record in an app by the unique key.

 **Parameter**